mggg/GerryChainJulia/CONTRIBUTING.md

 - If you are adding new code, it should be unit tested.
 - Respond to every comment. (to the best of your judgement!
 For example if the reviewer has simply complimented a smart line of code, it is ok to simply resolve it.)
 - Comment on individual lines of the PR yourself if you want to bring special attention to it for feedback.
+- If you are a core contributor and wish to push a large feature that would require multiple PRs, the recommended workflow is to first create a "feature" branch off of `main`.
+Then, make a PR that commits the architecture of this feature.
+This could simply be a function that has function stubs like
+	`do_x()`
+	`do_y()`
+	without implementing the functions themselves.
+Then, make PRs that would handle `do_x()` and `do_y()` seperately.
+Request a review for each PR, and when the entire feature is complete it is easier to merge that into the `main` branch.

 **When reviewing a PR:**